bobediako/psc2025/worksheet/su6_worksheet.md

-# ProLUG Security Engineering
+## ProLUG Security Engineering
-## Unit 6 Worksheet
+# Unit 6 Worksheet

-*Instructions
+*Instructions*
-Fill out this sheet as you progress through the lab and discussions.
-Hold your worksheets until the end to turn them in as a final submission packet. *
+*Fill out this sheet as you progress through the lab and discussions.
+Hold your worksheets until the end to turn them in as a final submission packet.*

+---

 ## Discussion Questions:

-### Unit 6 Discussion Post 1: Review chapter 15 of the SRE book:
+### Unit 6 Discussion Post 1:
+Review chapter 15 of the SRE book:

 https://discord.com/channels/611027490848374811/1368299025648058498/1369478670623703163